SARS-CoV-2 Omicron variant: Origin hypotheses

-Omicron did not evolve from any other variant, but instead diverged on a distinct track, perhaps in mid-2020.
+Omicron did not evolve from any other variant, but instead diverged on a distinct track, perhaps in 2020.
 Competing hypotheses are being examined.

 One origin hypothesis is that various mutations in the Omicron variant, comprising a 9-nucleotide sequence, may have been acquired from another coronavirus (known as HCoV-229E), responsible for the common cold.
 This is not entirely unexpected — at times, viruses within the body acquire and swap segments of genetic material from each other, and this is one common means of mutation.

 A link with HIV infection may explain a large number of mutations in the sequence of the Omicron variant.
 Indeed, in order to be affected by such a high number of mutations, the virus must have been able to evolve a long time without killing its host, which can occur in people with a weakened immune system who receive enough medical care to survive.
 This is the case in HIV patients in South Africa, who represent about 14% of the population (as of 2017).
 HIV prevention could be key to reducing the risk of uncontrolled HIV driving the emergence of SARS-CoV-2 variants.

-One hypothesis to explain the novel mutations is that SARS-CoV-2 was transmitted from humans to mice and mutated in a population of mice sometime between mid-2020 and late 2021 before reinfecting humans.
+One hypothesis to explain the novel mutations is that SARS-CoV-2 was transmitted from humans to mice and mutated in a population of mice sometime between 2020 and 2021 before reinfecting humans.

-On 1 December 2022, a team of researchers from the Charité (Berlin) published a study in Science (journal) that claimed that "data revealed genetically diverse Omicron ancestors already existed across Africa by August 2021".
-After a re-analysis because of doubts, the team has retracted the article on 20 December 2022 due to contamination of the samples.
+In December 2022, a team of researchers from the Charité (Berlin) published a now-retracted study in Science that claimed that "data revealed genetically diverse Omicron ancestors already existed across Africa by August 2021".
+After a re-analysis because of doubts, the team retracted the article on 20 December 2022, due to contamination of the samples.

 Spread

-On 24 November 2021, the variant was first reported to the WHO from South Africa based on samples that had been collected from 14 to 16 November.
+In November 2021, the variant was first reported to the WHO from South Africa based on samples that had been collected from 14 to 16 November.
 South African scientists were first alerted by samples from the very beginning of November where the PCR tests had S gene target failure (occurs in a few variants, but not in Delta which dominated in the country in October) and by a sudden increase of COVID-19 cases in Gauteng; sequencing revealed that more than 70 percent of samples collected in the province between 14 and 23 November were a new variant.